bloodstiller/bloodstiller.com/content/Walkthroughs/Sauna-box.md

 ## 3. Privilege Escalation: {#3-dot-privilege-escalation}

-### Privilege escalation Route 1 PrintNightmare: {#privilege-escalation-route-1-printnightmare}
+### Privilege escalation Route 1 PrintNightmare: {#privilege-escalation-route-1-PrintNightmare}

-#### Discovering the host is susceptible to PrintNightmare vulnerability: {#discovering-the-host-is-susceptible-to-printnightmare-vulnerability}
+#### Discovering the host is susceptible to PrintNightmare vulnerability: {#discovering-the-host-is-susceptible-to-PrintNightmare-vulnerability}

 -   `netexec smb $box -u $user -p $pass -M printnightmare`
 -   {{< figure src="/ox-hugo/2024-11-03-155445_.png" >}}
--   +Note+: I have a priv-esc checklist that I run through when I am working on machines and checking for `printnightmare` is one of these checks (I didn't just magically stumble upon the idea).
+-   +Note+: I have a priv-esc checklist that I run through when I am working on machines and checking for `PrintNightmare` is one of these checks (I didn't just magically stumble upon the idea).
 However now we have a viable path forward.

 ### Privilege escalation Route 2 svc_loanmgr: {#privilege-escalation-route-2-svc-loanmgr}